microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/personanniversary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The personAnniversary resource type provides the ability to store detail of meaningful dates associated with a person in a profile or contact object.
+The [personAnniversary](personanniversary.md) resource type provides the ability to store detail of meaningful dates associated with a person in a user's [profile](profile.md).

 Inherits from [itemFacet](itemFacet.md).